 Paying for toll-free numbers can be associated with recurring monthly costs.
 The charges can vary significantly depending on the pricing plan offered by the SIP Provider.

-Old PBX that doesn’t support SIP Trunking might have to be replaced.
-With a cheaper alternative being Cloud PBX solutions.
-If your conventional PBX supports SIP Trunking, VoIP gateways have to be bought to allow conversion between traditional and SIP calls.
+Old PBX that doesn’t support SIP Trunking might have to be replaced with a cheaper alternative: Cloud PBX solutions.
+If your conventional PBX supports SIP Trunking, VoIP gateways must be bought to convert traditional and SIP calls.

 Additional Internet bandwidth might have to be bought depending on the concurrent call channels.

 Deploying SIP trunking

 SIP Trunking deployment requires minimal up-front costs.
 Cloud PBX can be rented, and IP phone prices are not too high.

 Having enough bandwidth available: The required bandwidth can be calculated according to the number of expected simultaneous calls.